Where to Stay in Shanghai: 2026 Guide by a 1-Year Local— lived here 1 year

 Electronics: Xujiahui has massive electronics malls, though prices aren’t necessarily better than at home.

 The Bund: Traffic noise 24/7 plus construction.
-Request higher floors and pack earplugs, but not too noisy at night, because most bars and clubs are elsewhere.
+Request higher floors and pack earplugs, but keep noise to a minimum at night, since most bars and clubs are elsewhere.

 French Concession: Generally quiet at night, but weekend bar areas can get loud.
 Avoid hotels located directly on main streets, such as Huaihai Road.
 Some streets may seem quiet during the day but can become crowded and noisy at night due to the bars.